PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ### 3.5.
 Can I consult the competition organizers for the competition?

 Yes, but this should be your last resort.
 Competition organizers, like yourself, are all students.
 They have _limited availability_ to help you.
-That being said, the touranment organizers _are permitted_ to help you with how to participate in the competition and how to use the competition software.
+That being said, the competition organizers _are permitted_ to help you with how to participate in the competition and how to use the competition software.
 They are _not allowed_ to talk strategies or write code with and for you.

 ## :crossed_swords: 4.
 Competition Organization

-Consult this section learn about how the compeition works.
+Consult this section learn about how the competition works.

 ### 4.1.
 How is the competition ran?

 Every competitor will be put in a manifest file containing their team name and git repository URL.
-The git repositories will automatically cloned by the tournament bracket software.
+The git repositories will automatically be cloned by the tournament bracket software.
 Competitors' AI players will compete against each other in a standard knockout-style tournament bracket.

 ### 4.2.
 What happens if there are not enough competitors?

-Touranment brackets are typically made up of powers of 2 competitors.
+Tournament brackets are typically made up of powers of 2 competitors.
 If there are not enough competitors, then the provided sample strategic player will fill up the remaining slots.
 Use the sample strategic player an initial goalpost on who to beat.

 ### 4.3.
 When are the practice brackets ran?

-Practice tournament brackets begin after the sign up timeframe ends.
+Practice tournament brackets begin after the sign-up timeframe ends.
 They will be automated and held every day, six times a day.
 The bracket ordering change between days.
-So as you make changes through out the day, check back to see if your AI player is doing better in the same bracket that day.
+So as you make changes throughout the day, check back to see if your AI player is doing better in the same bracket that day.

 ### 4.4.
 When will the final tournament bracket results be announced?